algoprog/algoprog/README.md

 ### Hi, I'm Chris 👋

-I'm a PhD student in Information Retrieval at the [Center for Intelligent Information Retrieval at University of Massachusetts Amherst][ciir], supervised by [Hamed Zamani][hamed].
+I'm a PhD student in Information Retrieval at the [Center for Intelligent Information Retrieval][ciir] at University of Massachusetts Amherst, supervised by [Hamed Zamani][hamed].
 I’m currently doing research in conversational search.

 :necktie: [linkedin][linkedin] **|**
 :baby_chick: [twitter][twitter] **|**